StpME/VCThemeGUI/src/tasklist.md

 ❌Major WIP 2: convert script to OOP format with main function, separate GUI setup and backdrop

 ## Minor tasks:
-❌WIP: Change main window display to preview image or add option to swap between two?
+❌WIP: Change main window display to preview image or add option to swap between two? (visual vs text)

 ❌WIP: Add delete current url option (+restore last deleted?)

 ❌WIP: backdrop dropdown and main display list should be ordered the same way when updating to be less confusing

+❌WIP: "Backdrop list:" in main display should be displayed when file is loaded, not after first backdrop selection refresh

 ✅: Add gif support to backdrop types

+✅: Add demos in readme and polish format

 ❌WIP: Add support for other apps besides vencord (change file paths)